 SME Program Requirements

-The department offers the following PhD courses regularly:
+The department offers the following PhD core and elective courses regularly:

 Review of research on the bases and characteristics of organization strategy.

 Major theories and current research on organizational and inter-organizational topics from a macro perspective.

 Seminar(s) in Entrepreneurship (4 credits)

 Review of research on new venture creation and opportunity realization in new and existing firms.

 Methods to articulate and answer research questions, and make causal inference.